MIJOTHY/REACT_SCHMEACT/README.md

   * __The list item__ is mental.
 Each one of these has its fruit-text, a little counter, and buttons that decrement and increment that counter respectively.
 Impressed?
 You should be.
 Oh yeah, this is outlined in yellow, and is owned by the list.
 * __The footer__ is boring.
 In fact, the footer is so conscious of how boring it is that it spends its whole life wishing that those slightly-less-dull list items would just shrivel up and disappear.
 In case that wasn't clear enough for you, our footer holds a little button that clears all of the list items.

 In actual fact, we can break the app down even more, but for learning's sake, I'll leave it as-is for now.
-If you want to see an extreme-component version, `git checkout crazycomponents`.
+If you want to see an extreme-component version, `git checkout crazycomponents`, which doesn't exist yet.

 ## I'm bored, can you just get to the code?
 Nah.